FerretDB/FerretDB/website/blog/2023-07-27-grafana-monitoring-ferretdb.md

 - **Open source:** FerretDB is completely open source, released under the Apache 2.0 license – anyone can use it, modify it, and contribute to it.
   On the other hand, MongoDB is no longer open source after changing their license to Server side Public License (SSPL), which leaves room for different interpretation.
   For example, you may need to make your source code available if you provide MongoDB as a service.
+  Also, the license does not allow you to embed MongoDB into your application.
   This is quite a huge concern for many open source users or early stage commercial companies; it was the motivation behind FerretDB – to ensure that MongoDB workloads can remain in the open source ecosystem.

 - **No vendor lock-in:** This is an added benefit of open source software.